TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 1 - Design Considerations/3.1.7-bar-chart-as-insight/_index.md

 ![](3.1.7-fig-1.png)

 The reason has to do with the reason you bought the capacity in the first place.
-It’s to be consumed.
-If the capacity is not well used after months or even years, it’s a wastage.
+It's to be consumed.
+If the capacity is not well used after months or even years, it's a wastage.
 You overbought capacity.